Cultivate a Schoolwide Culture of Attendance

 Teachers are an especially important resource for engaging in caring outreach, especially given they are in daily contact with students and can take advantage of regularly scheduled interactions, such as parent-teacher conferences to talk one-on-one with parents.
 As the first line of intervention and prevention, teachers can make attendance a normal topic in all interactions with parents and bring in additional school staff if a deeper intervention is needed.

-Throughout the month of September, organizations and communities throughout the country use Attendance Awareness Month to launch the school year off with a strong start and build awareness of the importance of attendance.
+Organizations and communities throughout the country use the Attendance Awareness Campaign to launch the school year with a strong start and build awareness of the importance of attendance.
 Join the schools and communities hosting events, launching contests or spreading the word.

 AAMLgBanner_generic